Plane-layer Rayleigh-B\'enard convection up to $Ra=10^{11}$: Near-wall fluctuations and role of initial conditions: Long-term evolution of convection under different imposed shear flows

-In figure~\ref{fig:forced_decay}, we compare the decay of the flow rate $\int_0^1 \langle u_x \rangle_A dz$ of C6 with that of runs C4 and C5, plotted earlier in figure~\ref{fig:profile_decay} (f).
+In figure~\ref{fig:forced_decay}, we compare the decay of the flow rate $\int_0^1 \langle u_x \rangle_A dz$ of C6 with that of runs C4 and C5, plotted earlier in figure~\ref{fig:profile_decay}(f).
 The forced convection case attains a steady mean flow at $t \approx 750$, and the time-averaged flow rate $\dot{V} = 1/(t_1-t_0)\int_{t_0}^{t_1} \int_0^1 \langle u_x \rangle_A dz dt \approx 0.037$, which is marked with a dashed black line.
 This is compared to $\int_0^1 U_{0,x}(z)dz\approx 0.19$.
-When viewed with linear scale in figure~\ref{fig:forced_decay} (b), the difference in mean flow between the forced and unforced cases is clear.
+When viewed with linear scale in figure~\ref{fig:forced_decay}(b), the difference in mean flow between the forced and unforced cases is clear.
 However, despite this difference, $Re = 7440 \pm 120$, which differs in mean value by only 90 units from that of the base RBC case, C1, for which $Re = 7350 \pm 170$.
-The average values of $Nu$ and $Re$ for all the cases are listed in table~\ref{tab:decay} along with the averaging intervals used for each case.
+The average values of $Nu$ and $Re$ for all the cases are listed in table~\ref{tab:shear} along with the averaging intervals used for each case.
+The table includes an additional case C7, which will be introduced in \sref{sec:pgrad}.
 Note that the averaging intervals are shorter for the decaying cases with high initial amplitude (cases C4 and C5), because the flow passes through a long transient to the statistically steady state.
-To conclude, the table shows that the Nusselt numbers are almost identical for all cases, the Reynolds numbers overlap within the error bar.
+The table shows that the Nusselt numbers are almost identical for all cases, the Reynolds numbers overlap within the error bar.

-From the measured values of $Re$ in table~\ref{tab:decay}, one can also compute the Richardson number of the flow as
+From the measured values of $Re$ in table~\ref{tab:shear}, one can also compute the Richardson number of the flow as